 Enjoy a 2-night stay in a classic room with full English breakfast for 2.
 The Bonham Hotel is a luxury boutique hotel with an uplifting contemporary ambiance within the classic timelessness of a Victorian town house.
 Overlooking tree-lined gardens in Edinburgh's exclusive West End, the hotel is just a short walk from the city's many excellent shops & boutiques, the financial district & Edinburgh Castle.

 Day 7 – Edinburgh

 Follow in the footsteps of J.K.
-Rowling as you explore the city which inspired her novels on a 2-hour walking tour, a must for any Harry Potter fans.
+Rowling as you explore the city which inspired her novels on a 2-hour walking tour.
+This walking tour is a must for any Harry Potter fans.
 Explore the exquisitely magical world that Harry and his friends found themselves in.
 Marvel at locations such as the entrance to the fictional Hogwarts, invisible to the Muggle world, the inspirational winding streets of old town Edinburgh to the spot where J.K.
 Rowling wrote the books.
 Use your knowledge of spells to outwit the guide and seek out inspirations and film locations around the stunning city of Edinburgh.
-The afternoon is free to explore the city, perhaps enjoy a cup of tea at the Elephant House café, famous as the place of inspiration to J.K.
-Rowling, who sat writing much of her early novels in the back room overlooking Edinburgh Castle.
+The afternoon is free to explore the city.
+Why not enjoy a cup of tea at the Elephant House café, famous as the place of inspiration to JK Rowling, who sat writing much of her early novels in the back room overlooking Edinburgh Castle?

 Day 8 – Departure - Edinburgh